winglang/docsite/blog/2023-09-25-constructs-api-design.md

 This works like you'd imagine - and it's easy to implement.
 However, it's not without drawbacks.

-By making the construct's state *mutable*, it's possible for it to be changed in more than one place. can lead to surprising behavior.
+By making the construct's state *mutable*, it's possible for it to be changed in more than one place.
+This can lead to surprising behavior.

 For example, take the following code where I've defined two new constructs, an `OrangePatch` and `PurplePatch`, both accepting a flower in its `props`: